Ada-Developers-Academy/C3Projects--VideoStoreAPI/endpoints.md

 __Endpoint__
 `GET ./movies/{:title}`

 Returns movies that fuzzy match the title query.
-The results are automatically ordered by `movie_id` but can also be ordered by title or release date.
+The results are automatically ordered by `movie_id` but can also be ordered by `title` or `release_date`.

 __Request Parameters__